samuele-bortolato/instantNeRFW/README.md

-# instantNeRFW for Hand Held object Reconstruction
+# instantNeRFW for hand-held object reconstruction

 This project fuses [NeRF in the Wild](https://nerf-w.github.io/) with [instant NeRF](https://nvlabs.github.io/instant-ngp/) to speed up the generation of NeRFs with occlusions.
 The goal is to be able to reconstruct hand held objects without the hands or the background.